THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 So we are members of the one Body in Heaven and upon the earth.
 We have been anointed with the Spirit of God that we may do the work of Christ, of Messiah.

-The sixty-first chapter of the Book of Isaiah describes the various tasks the Holy Spirit will help us with, guiding us and enabling us to meet the needs at hand.
+Isaiah chapter 61 describes the various tasks the Holy Spirit will help us with, guiding us and enabling us to meet the needs at hand.
 Verses one through three speak of the need for building up the members of the Body.

 The ministries and gifts given to each member of the Body are for the purpose of building up the Body itself.
 Even the ministry of evangelism has as its task the adding of members to the Body.
 We are in the Christian Era at the present time, and the purpose for these two thousand years is to call out and build up the saints, the holy ones, the members of the Body of Christ, the holy priesthood.